disco-lang/disco/docs/introduction/arithmetic.rst

    https://disco-lang.readthedocs.io/en/latest/reference/multiplication.html

-The higher precedence level of ``*`` is how Disco knows that it should be done before (*i.e.* have parentheses put around it) before addition.
+The higher precedence level of ``*`` is how Disco knows that it should come before (*i.e.* have parentheses put around it before) addition.

 Exercises
 ---------